mPulseMedia/codename/curor_control/prompt_1_start.md

   2 follow_rules       - Adhere to all principles defined in rule_1_prompt.md

-1b_ marker             - For this first prompt, only update the marker position 1 marker_update      - Move the marker down after understanding these instructions 2 no_execution       - Don't execute further actions beyond marker movement at this stage
+1b_ marker             - For this first prompt, only update the marker position 1 position_update    - After processing a prompt segment, move the << YOU ARE HERE >> marker to the BOTTOM of the prompt segment that was just processed.
+Never place the marker before or in the middle of a segment.
+  2 no_execution       - Don't execute further actions beyond marker movement at this stage

 1c_ roles              - Understand the project roles and responsibilities clearly